inv2004/errchan/README.md

+Make (golang) Channels Great Again

 # errchan
-Make (golang) Channels Great Again

-Helper structure provides which covers channel, context and goroutine error-handling under the one hood
+Structure which covers work with channel, context, cancellation and goroutine error-handling under the one hood

 # Motivation
-Golang channels are powerful communication mechanism between goroutines, unfortunately there are few challenges how to control, cancel and handle errors using channels
+Golang channels are powerful communication mechanism between goroutines, unfortunately there are few challenges how to control, cancel and handle errors using channels.

 There some helpers for like https://pkg.go.dev/golang.org/x/sync/errgroup, but the `errchan` mod adds channel and context also.